Single Packet Authorization

 You can’t attack what you cannot see.
 The mode that allows pre-authentication is Single Packet Authorization.
 UDP is the preferred base for pre-authentication because UDP packets, by default, do not receive a response.
 However, TCP and even ICMP can be used with the SPA.
 Single Packet Authorization is a next-generation passive authentication technology beyond what we previously had with port knocking, which uses closed ports to identify trusted users.
 SPA is a step up from port knocking.

-The typical port-knocking scenario is for a port-knocking server to configure a packet filter to block all access to a service, for example, the SSH service, until a port-knocking client sends a specific port-knocking sequence.
+The typical port-knocking scenario involves a port-knocking server configuring a packet filter to block all access to a service, such as the SSH service until a port-knocking client sends a specific port-knocking sequence.
 For instance, the server could require the client to send TCP SYN packets to the following ports in order: 23400 1001 2003 65501.

 If the server monitors this knock sequence, the packet filter reconfigures to allow a connection from the originating IP address.
 However, port knocking has its limitations, which SPA addresses; SPA retains all of the benefits of port knocking but fixes the rules.

-As a next-generation Port Knocking (PK), SPA overcomes many of the limitations exhibited by PK while retaining its core benefits.
-However, there are several limitations to PK, including difficulty in protecting against replay attacks, inability to support asymmetric ciphers and HMAC schemes reliably, and the fact that it is trivially easy to mount a DoS attack by spoofing an additional packet into a PK sequence while it is traversing the network (thereby convincing the PK server that the client does not know the proper sequence).
+As a next-generation Port Knocking (PK), SPA overcomes many limitations PK exhibits while retaining its core benefits.
+However, PK has several limitations, including difficulty protecting against replay attacks, the inability to reliably support asymmetric ciphers and HMAC schemes, and the fact that it is trivially easy to mount a DoS attack by spoofing an additional packet into a PK sequence while it is traversing the network (thereby convincing the PK server that the client does not know the proper sequence).

 SPA solves all of these shortcomings.
 As part of SPA, services are hidden behind a default-drop firewall policy, SPA data is passively acquired (usually via libpcap), and standard cryptographic operations are implemented for SPA packet authentication and encryption/decryption.